3v401/Others/Coding_exercises/LeetCode/README.md

 # Leetcode exercises:

-*Node: This post is a never-ending project.
+*Note: This post is a never-ending project.
 Code exercises will be added as time goes by.

 ## Some comments:
 What is this repository about?